 It’s pretty common knowledge that Halloween takes place on October 31.
 For a lot of parents, it’s a night of headaches.
 The kids have to be dressed and out the door for two hours of trick-or-treating time, which can be tough to manage, and it’s hard to pack all the holiday fun into a school night.

 Last year, a nonprofit organization called the Halloween and Costume Association began a petition to change the date of Halloween.
 Instead of October 31, they proposed that Halloween take place on the last Saturday of the month.
+Now, as the petition approaches its goal, the objective has been changed to allow Halloween to stay on Halloween, but provide an extra day of celebration, dubbed National Trick or Treat Day, on a nearby Saturday so kids can really enjoy the festivities.
 It would allow parents to spend a full day celebrating with their kids.
 We can’t argue—the request makes sense!

-Eating all that candy right before bed won’t make for an easy school day the next morning, and it seems kids don’t have enough time to enjoy the spooky season.
+Eating all that candy right before bed won’t make for an easy school day the next morning, and this way, Halloween gets to keep its original date, and kids can trick or treat all Saturday long.
 Plus, parents would have all day (and night!) to host a haunting Halloween party.

 Will You Sign the Petition?

 The Halloween and Costume Association started this petition in 2018, but it’s really picked up steam this year.
-Right now, more than 100,000 people have signed.
-When a quota of 150,000 signatures is met, the petition will be delivered to the President of the United States, and the government will be making the final call.
+Right now, more than 148,000 people have signed.
+When the quota of 150,000 signatures is met, the petition will be delivered to the President of the United States, and the government will be making the final call on National Trick or Treat Day.

 Really, the petition isn’t about breaking tradition but about making Halloween more family-friendly.
 It technically makes Halloween longer, so what fan wouldn’t be raving about all-day spooks?
 If you’d like to sign the petition and make your voice heard before October, you can find it here.